ThatShushi17/SSRPG_Code/Misc/Shinypp/README.md

 ## How to Use
 1. Make a new instance using the `new` keyword.
-2. After that, initialise the effect using the Init functions, providing either a UI component or a `[width, height]` array.
+2. After that, initialise the effect using the `InitEffect` functions, providing either a UI component or a `[width, height]` array.
 3. Next, you need to create a function which determines where the effect should be drawn.
     * If you are using it for a UI component, its best the same function to position the element is used.
 If your function takes in the UI element and sets its position, add that function to the effect by setting `UIPositionCallback`.
     * Otherwise, create a function that takes in no arguments and returns an `[x, y]` array, and set `PositionCallback` to it.
 Note that advanced prints such as `>h` draw over canvases, and hence cant be made shiny through this module.